-The ASEAN Climate Resilience Network (ASEAN-CRN) formed the ASEAN Negotiations Group (ANGA) as a direct contribution to the ASEAN Food and Agriculture (FAF) Strategic Plan 2025.
+The ASEAN Climate Resilience Network (ASEAN-CRN) formed the ASEAN Negotiating Group for Agriculture (ANGA) as a direct contribution to the ASEAN Food and Agriculture (FAF) Strategic Plan 2025.
 ANGA allows ASEAN to shape multilateral environmental agreements for the protection of the region’s land use sector.
 ANGA originated from the activities and successes of the ASEAN-CRN that translated science into policies.

 ANGA Engagement with UNFCCC through Koronivia Joint Work on Agriculture (KJWA)